jjwyse/gringotts/README.md

 ## Random Notes
 ### Mandrill Account Setup
 As part of the Mandrill account setup, they require you to setup a "sending domain" before you can properly deliver emails.
-I have two of the three steps done to verify this process, however the email verification isn't working as I'm not receiving the verification email from them.
-I've reached out to their support to try to get some help, but in the meantime, I do see API calls being sent successfully in my API logs UI, but they're just being queued up in Mandrill until that final verification step is complete.
+I had two of the three steps done to verify this process, however the email verification isn't working as I'm not receiving the verification email from them.
+I reached out to their support to get some help, and for some reason my personal domain email (joshua@joshuawyse.com) had been blacklisted as deliveries had failed there in the past.
+They reset that and I immediately got my verification email.
+After finishing the setup for my "sending domain" (DNS entries and email verification), I realized I needed to purchase monthly plan and a minimum of 25k transactions ($30 cost).
+Spoke with Neil, and he verified I didn't need to go this far.
+So all that being said, I wasted quite a bit of time on that and I apologize for the delay in turning this in!

 ## Bonus